gustavovalverde/e-ticket-rd/docs/product/development-plan.md

 - **Tasks:**
   - Project Setup: Initialize Next.js (App Router) project, integrate Shadcn/ui, setup Git repository.
-  - Firebase Setup: Create Firebase project, enable Firestore and Authentication (Anonymous).
-Configure Firebase SDK in the Next.js app using provided global variables (\_\_firebase_config, \_\_app_id, \_\_initial_auth_token).
   - Core UI & Layout: Design and implement the main application layout (header, footer, navigation placeholders) using Shadcn components.
 Ensure basic responsiveness.
   - Form Structure Definition: Define the data model/schema for the e-ticket using Zod.
   - First Form Sections: Implement the initial sections of the e-ticket form (e.g., Personal Information, Passport Details) using React Hook Form and Shadcn components.
   - Basic Navigation: Set up routing for different form steps.
   - Internationalization (i18n) Setup: Basic setup for English and Spanish using next-intl.
 - **Deliverables:**
-  - Working Next.js project with Firebase integration.
+  - Working Next.js project with initial backend integration setup.
   - Basic application shell and responsive layout.
   - Initial (non-functional submission) form sections with validation.
   - Project hosted on Vercel for easy review.

-## Week 2: Completing Form Logic, API Routes, and Firestore Integration
+## Week 2: Completing Form Logic, API Routes, and Data Persistence PoC

 - **Tasks:**
   - Remaining Form Sections: Implement all remaining sections of the e-ticket form (Travel Details, Customs Declaration, Health Declaration).
   - "Smart Form" Logic: Implement conditional logic to show/hide questions based on previous answers (e.g., if "carrying commercial goods" is yes, show related questions).
   - API Route for Submission: Create a Next.js API route to handle form submission.
-  - Firestore Data Persistence:
+  - Data Persistence:
-    - Implement logic in the API route to validate data (using Zod schema) and save the complete e-ticket document to Firestore under the correct path (e.g., /artifacts/${appId}/users/${userId}/eTickets/{ticketId}).
+    - Implement logic in the API route to validate data (using Zod schema) and save the complete e-ticket document.
+For the prototype, this can be a temporary solution like a local JSON file, proving the end-to-end flow.
     - Generate a unique ID for each submission.
   - Client-Side Submission Logic: Connect the frontend form to the submission API route.
   - User Feedback: Implement loading states and success/error messages for form submission (using Shadcn Toasts or custom alerts, no window.alert()).
 - **Deliverables:**
   - Fully interactive multi-step form with conditional logic.
-  - Successful submission and data persistence to Firestore.
+  - Successful submission and data persistence demonstrated with a proof-of-concept.
   - Clear user feedback on submission status.

 ## Week 3: QR Code, Confirmation, and Basic OCR PoC